wsbctechnicalblog/wsbctechnicalblog.github.io/content/metrics-importance.md

 Use a blend of market research, production telemetry, surveys, unsolicited feedback, customer visits, and when possible the invaluable [Gemba walk](https://kanbanize.com/lean-management/improvement/gemba-walk) to gather and measure everything that is measurable ... and meaningful!

 >
-> "_The art of fine-tuning what and how you measure data without inundating everyone with reports and notifications is an art and a necessity for a healthy DevOps mindset._" - [Navigating DecOps through Waterfalls](https://www.tactec.ca/ndtw-resources/)
+> "_The art of fine-tuning what and how you measure data without inundating everyone with reports and notifications is an art and a necessity for a healthy DevOps mindset._" - [Navigating DevOps through Waterfalls](https://www.tactec.ca/ndtw-resources/)
 >

 ![Metrics](../images/metrics-importance-2.png)